BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 ![custom prompt](./images/custom-prompt.png)

-## Configure git and clone the xm-starter-kut
+## Configure git and clone the xm-starter-kit

-when cloning a repo, you will be prompted for a password.
+When cloning a repo, on a fresh Ubuntu machine, you will be prompted for a password:

 ```bash
 bas@Monstar:~/git$ git clone https://github.com/BasLijten/sitecore-xm-cloud-test